tbhaskar78/vimrc/README.md

    - I use the desert theme, which I absolutely love
    - I have mapped keys for DOXYGEN
    - Mapped keys for building based on C/C++/Python filetypes
+   - Added header for C and go.
+Copy c_header and go_template under ~/.vim and modify the autocmd in vimrc as needed

 Hope you find this useful!